immersive-web/administrivia/meetings/wg/2018-12-11-Immersive_Web_Working_Group_Teleconference-agenda.md

 If you would like to add an item to the agenda or volunteer to scribe please open a pull request against this agenda.

-* [Discuss PR, check for incompatibilities](https://github.com/immersive-web/webxr/pull/439) - toj - Makes the frame lifetime more explicit and explains what session data is captured and when.
+* [Discuss PR, check for incompatibilities](https://github.com/immersive-web/webxr/pull/439) - toji - Makes the frame lifetime more explicit and explains what session data is captured and when.
 * Chat around teleportation, no WebXR issue yet.

 ### Logistics